 People with PTSD are more likely to develop Alzheimer's disease and other forms of dementia in later life.
 More research is needed to understand why.
 According to the Alzheimer’s Association, PTSD has been linked with as much as double the dementia risk.

-Mercy offers inpatient and outpatient locations for mental health disorders, including post-traumatic stress disorder, across all communities.
+Mercy offers inpatient and outpatient locations for mental health disorders, including post-traumatic stress disorder, across most communities.